 For WSE heat exchangers with side stream CHW pumps, heat exchanger flow rate shall be estimated based on design heat exchanger flowrate, HXFdesign; design heat exchanger pump speed, HxPumpDesSpd; and current HX pump speed, HXSp-D.

-GPMD= HXFdesignHXSp-DHxPumpDesSpd
+[UNITS [GPMD= HXFdesignHXSp-DHxPumpDesSpd] [L/sD= HXFdesignHXSp-DHxPumpDesSpd]]

 CHWRTD shall be the return temperature entering the equipment as read by a hardwired sensor if available.
 If a hardwired sensor is unavailable for a chiller, temperature shall be read from a sensor internal to the chiller through its network interface.